 - If after the end of a season, a fourth position doubles team or player has has played in five or more matches and lost 87% or more of those matches, then their position will become available for other members to fill for the following season.
 If a team or player has lost 87% or more of their matches but has not played in at least five matches, then it will be at the coach’s discretion whether the player(s) are moved down.

 - The MLTC reserves the right to move individual players to a higher or lower division arbitrarily if those players are clearly too strong or too weak for their current divisions.
 This option is avoided since it is a much more subjective approach.

 - If a player defaults a doubles match, he/she is responsible for all player court fees associated with the default of their match as set forth in the CMITA rules posted on their website.

 These guidelines have been instituted to help foster an appropriately leveled team in an environment of camraderie amongst peers.
 The creation of a unified team is much more likely to happen when levels are consistent and players are committed to the group.

-If you have an interest in joining a CMITA team, then please contact Cheryl at firstname.lastname@example.org.
+If you have an interest in joining a CMITA team, then please contact Susan at firstname.lastname@example.org.